 - Wired UK: 134.4 Mbps (UK), 110.4 Mbps (NL), 31.2 Mbps (US)

-Privacy: The company is based in the US, but its no logs policy has been tested in court twice (in 2016 and 2018), and held up both times.
-No information was handed over to the court or FBI.
+Privacy: The company is based in the US, but its no logs policy has been tested in court twice (in 2016 and 2018) and held up both times.
+PIA handed over no information to the court or FBI.
 You’ll find more details on Techspot.

 Security: PIA offers a kill switch, and a feature called MACE will automatically protect users from suspicious websites.

-Streaming media: I was unable to reliably stream Netflix content with the service: only two servers out of nine succeeded.
-Split tunneling is available so that local media can be watched on an unprotected connection.
+Streaming media: I could not stream Netflix content with the service reliably: only two servers out of nine succeeded.
+Split tunneling is available so that users can watch local media on an unprotected connection.

-ProtonVPN is making waves in the privacy community as being one of the better, more reliable services out there.
-They offer a host of VPN-related services, as well as encrypted mail, online storage and calendar.
+ProtonVPN is making waves in the privacy community as one of the better, more reliable services.
+They offer a host of VPN-related services and encrypted mail, online storage, and calendar.
 They are the only respectable company I know that offers a free tier for their VPN.

 - Consumer rating: 3.5 stars based on 88 reviews (Trustpilot)

 - Simultaneous devices: up to 10 depending on your plan

 - Platforms: Windows, macOS, Linux, Android, iOS, Chromebook, Android TV